 Pay and other forms of compensation for military service are important factors in a person's decision to join the military or to reenlist after an enlistment period is completed.
 Since the introduction of the All Volunteer Force in 1973, it has been essential for policymakers to understand how changes in pay, retirement compensation, selective reenlistment, and other compensation policies affect the military's ability to retain qualified personnel.

 RAND's Project AIR FORCE and its National Defense Research Institute developed a personal computer software tool called the Compensation, Accessions, and Personnel Management (CAPM) system.
 The system enables decisionmakers to quickly study the effects of policy changes on retention rates and future inventories of military personnel.
 CAPM has the following main features:

-This report is part of the RAND Corporation research brief series.
+This report is part of the RAND research brief series.
 RAND research briefs present policy-oriented summaries of individual published, peer-reviewed documents or of a body of published work.

-The RAND Corporation is a nonprofit institution that helps improve policy and decisionmaking through research and analysis.
+RAND is a nonprofit institution that helps improve policy and decisionmaking through research and analysis.
 RAND's publications do not necessarily reflect the opinions of its research clients and sponsors.